documentationjs/documentation/docs/USAGE.md

   --document-exported        Generate documentation for all exported bindings
-                             and members even if there is no JSDoc for them [boolean] [default: false] --sort-order               The order to sort the documentation [choices: "source", "alpha"] [default: "source"] --output, -o               output location. omit for stdout, otherwise is a filename for single-file outputs and a directory name for multi-file outputs like html
+                             and members even if there is no JSDoc for them [boolean] [default: false] --sort-order               The order to sort the documentation, may be specified multiple times
+                                [choices: "source", "alpha", "kind"]
+                                                             [default: "source"]
+  --output, -o               output location. omit for stdout, otherwise is a
+                             filename for single-file outputs and a directory name for multi-file outputs like html